COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_leader_handbook.md

 ### Volunteer Talent Pool

-On the left side of the group page, there is a page called "**Volunteer Talent Pool**", where you can select volunteer partners who have provided their skill sets on the platform.
-The group leader needs to proactively contact and explain the task to the volunteer partner, and then ask the volunteer partner to apply to join your group.
+On the left side of the team page, there is a page called "**Volunteer Talent Pool**", where you can select volunteer partners who have provided their skill sets on the platform.
+The team leader needs to proactively contact and explain the task to the volunteer partner, and then ask the volunteer partner to apply to join your team.

 ### Withdraw from

-Members can choose to withdraw from the group due to **personal reasons** or **contributions that fall short of expectations**.
-They can directly withdraw from the group on the **Volunteer Platform**.
+Members can choose to withdraw from the team due to **personal reasons** or **contributions that fall short of expectations**.
+They can directly withdraw from the team on the **Volunteer Platform**.

 !!! info "Automation"

-    After a member exits the team, their access to the Google Drive and the team mailing group will also be removed from.
+    After a member exits the team, their access to the Google Drive and the team mailing team will also be removed from.

-### Mailing Group of Team
+### Mailing team of Team

-If there is a group email, you can see "the mailling-list of the group" at the bottom of the group page.
+If there is a group email, you can see "the mailling-list of the team" at the bottom of the team page.
 If you need to apply for other dedicated email or mailing group, please contact the secretary team for assistance to create.

 ??? note "Team Mailing List"